diesel-rs/diesel/README.md

 ## Getting help

-If you run into problems, Diesel has a very active Gitter room.
-You can come ask for help at in our [GitHub Discussions](https://github.com/diesel-rs/diesel/discussions) forum.
+If you run into problems, you can come ask for help at in our [GitHub Discussions](https://github.com/diesel-rs/diesel/discussions) forum.
 This is also the right place to propose new features or show your applications.

 ## Usage